offen/analyticstxt/draft-ring-analyticstxt.md

 ##### server-side

-Collection of usage data is happening on the server side at application layer.
+Collection of usage data is happening on the server side at the application layer.

 ##### logs